openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

 > **Note:**
 >
-> Unsupported expression evaluations: function calls with named parameters, interoperation, extensions, properties, aliases, interpolated strings, function names.
+> Unsupported expression evaluations: function calls with named parameters, interoperability, extensions, properties, aliases, interpolated strings, function names.
 The `Windows` platform does not support the Float16 type and does not support exception throwing.

 ### Variable Inspection